Pipework, Pressure & Leaks

 Some ball valves and water using appliances require adjustment, depending on the water pressure they receive.
 If you are unsure of the water pressure you receive you may contact us for advice on 02392 449082.

-Frozen Pipes
+Preventing Frozen Pipes (order free kit)

 Frozen Pipes and Wrapping Up For Winter